Categories

 The website Hungary on Trial – Herzog Family Collection provides information on the lawsuit by the Herzog heirs against Hungary, as well as an overview of artworks involved in the case.

-The Zekelman Holocaust Center provides information on Hungarian documents that were microfilmed and edited by Clara Garbon-Radnoti.
+The Claims Conference helped finance the digitization of archival records held at the Zekelman Holocaust Center.
+In February 2025, the records were made available on the Center’s webpage.
+The records provide information on Hungarian documents that were microfilmed and edited by Clara Garbon-Radnoti.
 The 180 microfilm reels, donated to the Center by Prof. Randolph Braham, all relate to Jews in Hungary during World War II.
 These reels were created in the 1960s, from numerous Hungarian archives, and the microfilming project was funded by the World Federation of Hungarian Jews.

 Israel